Categories: Instruction and information

 in the hands of a skilled surgeon yet wreak havoc in the hands of a serial killer.
 If you

-are too stupid to realize the item it silverplated junk, your machine might say differently.
+don't realize the item is silverplated junk, your machine might say differently.

 Item must have a flat surface large enough for the scanner to test as any leakage will void the results.